contrarythought/bombshell/README.md

 # bombshell
-Basic shell program to learn about how processes work
+Basic shell program to learn about multiprocess programming